gcause/OpenNNFX/README.md

 Please note I am not associated or affiliated with the No Nonsense Forex or Stonhill Forex brands in any way.
 I am just a student of VP and Dan learning NNFX like the rest of the NNFX community.
-I am just a little further along the learning curve than most, holding two degrees in Finance and having worked in a Prop firm as a Quantitative Analyst programming indicators and trading robots.
+I am just a little further along the learning curve than most, having worked as a professional analyst programmer for over 3 decades, holding two degrees in Finance and having worked in a Proprietary Trading firm as a Quantitative Analyst programming indicators and trading robots for a living.

 Also note the source code provided here is purely for educational purposes to help short-cut the learning curve associated with each trading platform.
 Trading as you know has risks and you should